deepfence/ThreatMapper/docs/docs/threatmapper/cloudscanner/azure.md

 For full information, refer to [Operations: Compliance Scanning](../operations/compliance).

 :::tip Maximizing Coverage
 For maximum coverage, you can use both Cloud Scanner and local Sensor Agent compliance scans together.
-You could scan your AQzure infrastructure using Cloud Scanner, and [scan selected VMs deployed within Azure](other) using the Sensor Agent.
+You could scan your Azure infrastructure using Cloud Scanner, and [scan selected VMs deployed within Azure](other) using the Sensor Agent.
 :::